basho/yokozuna/docs/SUPPORT.md

   <tr>
     <td>yz_schema</td>
     <td>Schema administration such as fetching and uploading.
 Also performs verification for existence of special fields.
 These fields are required for Yokozuna to function properly.
 They all start with `_yz`.
-See the [default schema][ds].</td>
+See the <a href="https://github.com/basho/yokozuna/blob/develop/priv/default_schema.xml">default schema</a>.</td>
   </tr>

   <tr>